centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 # Working methods
 NDHL adhere to principles for Open-Source Software (OSS) and publish software under the MIT license.
 For data, NDHL follows the FAIR principles (Findable, Accessible, Interoperable, Reusable) for management of metadata and, when possible raw and derived data.

-[comment]: # (If possible, always refer to documented working methods in the organisation.
-Describe only exceptions or additions to those methods, and also working methods that are specific for this project.)

 ## Requirement dialogue and change control
-[comment]: # (Describe how the stakeholders' expectations should be clarified, how the requirement dialogue and the work involved in establishing support will be carried out, and also how the project handles changes to the requirements.
-Who decides what.)

 Stakeholder expectations and requirements are clarified in WS 1 and 2, where each stakeholder group will to present their current solution as well as nice- & need-to-haves for NDHL.
 Changes to requirements are then discussed and subsequently tested by the national coordinators' research groups.

-[comment]: # (## Delivery and transferral)

-[comment]: # (Describe the procedure for delivery and approval, and also for transferral and approval.
-Appendices can be used for complex deliveries, in order to clarify details regarding packaging, delivery procedure and approval criteria, e.g. requirement and solutions descriptions.)

 ## Monitoring and learning
-[comment]: # (Describe how monitoring will be carried out, at what intervals, and the forums that will be used.
-Describe the activities that the project has planned for continuous learning and lessons learnt, and also how this knowledge will be passed on to others.)

 Monitoring is carried out between NeIC and NDHL during bi-monthly management meetings and internally (in NDHL) national coordinators meet once a month on Slack (first Thursday in the month, 0900-1100).
 Activities are documented in GitHub repositories and through the web [website](https://centre-for-humanities-computing.github.io/Nordic-Digital-Humanities-Laboratory/).

 ## Information distribution
-[comment]: # (Describe how the project information will be spread both internally and externally.)
 * NDHL maillists (coordinator list and stakeholder list)
 * Slack for coordinators
 * website for the public

 # Risks
-[comment]: # (Present the risks that have been identified during the preparation phase.
-Present also the measures that will be taken.
-If the risk profile is extensive, use the PPS template "Risk list")

 [comment]: # (We use the scale 1-3, 1: low, 2: medium, 3: high . and for overall risk we multiply the numbers for the probability and impact to form an overall risk.)